yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 23. In the App Service name field, select the item that begins with "TailspinToysWeb-dev."
 There will be series of numbers and letters after which will not match the screen shot below.
 This is due to the uniqueness requirement of resource names.

-24. Select "TailspinToys-dev" from the Resource group drop down list
+24. Select "TailspinToys-dev" from the Resource group drop down list.

 25. Finally, select the "staging" value from the Source Slot drop down list.
 This tells the deployment to swap the staging slot with production.

     ![After selecting the Swap Slots task, fill in various boxes in the configuration window, including Azure subscription, App Service name, Resource group, and Source Slot (select Swap with Production).
 These values are highlighted in the screenshot of the configuration window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image94.png "Configure the Swap Slots task")

-26. Click the "Save" button at the top of the screen and confirm by clicking the "OK" button
+26. Click the "Save" button at the top of the screen and confirm by clicking the "OK" button.

 27. Congratulations!
-You have just created your first release pipeline
+You have just created your first release pipeline.

 ### Task 2: Add test and production environments to release definition